 World of Warcraft

 Blizzard’s famous massively multiplayer game is over 10 years old, but it’s not a cinch for modern hardware to handle.
 The game has been updated significantly over the years with new areas, new textures and, most recently, new character models.
 There’s also been a general increase of stuff in the game, from foliage to particle effects to larger areas.
 Can today’s Intel HD hardware handle this evolving title?

 World of Warcraft doesn’t fair so well on older Intel HD graphics.
 Intel HD 4400 and HD 5500, two very common solutions in ultrabooks from the prior generation, struggle to provide an enjoyable experience when detail is increased beyond low.
 The least powerful version of Intel HD we’ve tested, the HD 4200, can only handle the game at 1,366 x 768 resolution and low detail.

-The latest generation, however, does better.
 Intel HD 520 can play the game at 1,366 x 768 and high detail.
-HD 530 and 540 tack a few extra frames on to that performance, and come close to — but don’t quite manage to — reach an average of 30 FPS at 1080p and high detail.
+HD 530 and 540 tack a few extra frames on to that performance, and come close to — but don’t quite manage to — to reach an average of 30 FPS at 1080p and high detail.
 HD 530 and HD 540 are neck-and-neck here, while the desktop HD 530 IGP had an edge over the mobile HD 540 in 3DMark.

 The difference between generations in this game is incredible.
 A few years ago, in the HD 4000 and HD 4400 generation, Battlefield 4 was utterly hopeless.
 It would not play even at 1,366 x 768 resolution with detail wound all the way down.